GUI Testing Guide

 curl http://localhost:8080/api/jobs/$JOB_ID

-Expected: JSON with status, progress, result
+Expected: JSON with status, progress, and a result payload when complete.

 Test 9: Logs Inspection